This technique keeps real flowers looking fresh and beautiful for years.

 “What kind of sorcery is this?” you ask.
 It’s actually a high-tech process that uses transforms real flowers into beautiful display pieces that require almost no maintenance.
 And the technology is 100 percent eco-certified, meaning it meets stringent international environmental standards.

-To preserve a real rose, special non-toxic and non-corrosive chemicals are used to draw out the water content along with proteins, sugar and pigments.
+- Special non-toxic and non-corrosive chemicals are used to draw out the water content along with proteins, sugar and pigments.

 Not all flowers can withstand this treatment, so only the strongest species of roses are used.
 And each flower is carefully selected and cut only at the peak of their bloom.

-How to care for preserved flowers
+How to care for preserved flowers?

 The short answer is: you don’t have to!